jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 Someone whose paradigm is determined or limited by 500 years of book culture might have trouble seeing computers or the internet as anything other than a place to supplement or “add” to the already familiar concept of a book, rather than being a medium to fundamentally re-imagine our conception of what a "text" is.

-To what extent are we trying to recreate the printed book in a digital environment (on the web) because we understand the paradigm of the book, not as the "paradigm" of one medium, but the "correct or rational or ONLY way to encounter information"?
+To what extent are we trying to recreate the printed book in a digital environment (on the web) because we understand the paradigm of the book, not as the "paradigm" of one medium, but the "correct" or "rational" or ONLY way to encounter information?

-Conversely, we might ask, what kinds of possibilities within the new medium are being overlooked because we are merely trying to re-create the paradigm of the book within a new digital space?
+Conversely, we might ask: what kinds of possibilities within the new medium are being overlooked because we are merely trying to re-create the paradigm of the book within a new digital space?

 Finally, to what extent do critiques of information consumption in the digital age make this critique using categories of "good" and "bad" that come from the print paradigm?